dguo/dannyguo.com/content/blog/automating-turbotax-data-entry-with-puppeteer.md

 ## Using Puppeteer

-I launched Puppeteer in non-headless mode, which means that the browser UI actually appears and can be controlled outside of the script.
-It launches a bundled version of Chromium.
-It's possible to [use an existing installation](https://stackoverflow.com/q/47122579/1481479) of Chrome, but each version of the library is only guaranteed to work with its bundled browser.
+I launched Puppeteer in non-headless mode so that the browser UI would actually appear and be controllable from outside of the script.
+It launches a bundled version of Chromium (which Chrome is built on).
+It's possible to [control an existing installation](https://stackoverflow.com/q/47122579/1481479) of Chrome, but each version of the library is only guaranteed to work with its bundled browser.

 I also turned off the default viewport so that [resizing the window would also resize the viewport](https://github.com/GoogleChrome/puppeteer/issues/3688).